A Solution to the Quantum Measurement Problem: Governing equation and measurements

 As pointed out in Introduction, all previous attempts to account for measurements by using the SE have failed, including von Neumann's approach with the reduction postulate because of its ambiguity.
 To remove this ambiguity, it is suggested herein that at the moment when a measuring apparatus is applied to a quantum system, the system is described by the NAE.
 To verify this suggestion, Eq. (\ref{eq3}) is now solved for a hydrogen atom in its basic 1s state, and the temporal and spatial behavior of the wavefunction resulting from the measurement process is calculated.
 Then, the spatial solutions are used to compute changes in the radial probabilty density caused by measurements.

 However, the probability densities resulting from the measurements, and calculated with the NAE, do not account for the previous electron's unitary dynamics.
 To take this into consideration, the probabilities resulting from the measurements are multipled by the original probablility density obtained for the electron from the SE.
-The resulting probabliltes demonstrate that the original state of the electron is projected into the observable eigenstate as suggested by Born's measurement postulates (e.g., [33.34]).
+The resulting probabliltes demonstrate that the original state of the electron is projected into the observable eigenstate, as suggested by Born [50,51]; this is now known as Born's position measurement postulates or Born's rules.

+Born's rules suggest that when a quantum particle interacts with a measuring apparatus, then it gets confined into a measuring eigenstate that corresponds to a well-defined position (e.g., [41,42]).
+In other words, the rules connect NRQM and its theoretical framework to experiments because they allow calculating probablilities from quantum mechanical amplitudes.
+Thus, they become a crucial link between abstract NRQM and the real world of experience.
+However, no first principle derivations of the rules exist so far, and they are considered to be Born's intelligent guess (e.g., 52,53]).
+In this paper, Born's rules are described by the NAE, which makes them to originate from the same basic principles as the NAE does, namely, from the irreps of the Galilean group of the metric and the Principles of Galilean Relativity.